leonidg/gitdoc/Git.md

 ### Tree objects

-One concept we've already covered is a _repository_.
-To repeat, a repository is just a self-sufficient collection of data that Git uses to keep track of your files and all their versions.
+One concept we've already covered is a "repository."
+To repeat, a _repository_ is just a self-sufficient collection of data that Git uses to keep track of your files and all their versions.
 These files are stored in special objects in the repository called _tree objects_, which are basically just representation of the filesystem tree starting at the root of the repository (i.e. where the `.git` directory is).
 Tree objects contain the contents of files in the repository, along with metadata like filenames and permissions.

 ### Commit objects

 Tree objects, in turn, are contained within objects called _commit objects_.
-Besides a tree object, a commit object contains metadata like the commit author's name and email (now you see why we configured those earlier!), the date of the commit, a message explaining the commit, and, most importantly **a pointer to the previous commit in the history**.
+A commit object contains a tree object, along with metadata like the commit author's name and email (now you see why we configured those earlier!), the date of the commit, a message explaining the commit, and, most importantly **a pointer to the previous commit in the history**.

 Before we go any further, let's talk about that last idea.
 Commit objects are probably the most important concept in all of Git: they are how Git implements the "version" part of the version control system.
 Every version of your files is stored in a tree object corresponding to a different commit.
 If you're looking at a particular commit, you can see the previous commit by following that pointer.
 You can keep doing that until you reach the first commit, which is the start of the repository's history.